 Family Troglodytidae: Wrens

-Wrens are generally small and drably-colored birds, yet many have powerful and melodious voices.
+Wrens are generally small and drably colored birds, yet many have powerful and melodious voices.
 In several of the Lesser Antilles, the tiny Troglodytes aedon emits its hyperbolic song from the branches of the rainforest's understory, and it even inhabits some suburban areas, in gardens and yards.
-This bird also lives in North America, from where vagrants sometimes arrive in the Bahamas.
+This bird lives from Canada to Tierra del Fuego in South America, and is the most widely distributed bird in the Americas.
 Some taxonomists consider the Lesser Antillean populations to be a different species.

 The only other genus that inhabits the West Indies is monotypic.
 Larger than the house wren, the Zapata wren, Ferminia cerverai, is endemic to a small area in south-western Cuba.